 In a May 18 op-ed in The New York Times, Yale law professor Peter Schuck underscored the need for protections for people who identify as a member of the opposite sex, but criticized the administration’s decision to circumvent the rulemaking process.
 Further, he challenged the adoption of an absolutist legal argument that ignored the rights of others.

 “A legal right trumps any other non-right claim, and those who disobey may suffer serious sanctions,” read Schuck’s critique of the federal guidance.

 “This absolutist rigor is precisely why we accord the status of ‘right’ only to those claims that are essential to individuals’ well-being.
 Do identity-based bathrooms meet this demanding test?” asked Schuck.

-Women’s rights groups have raised similar concerns.
-Maya Dillard Smith, the interim director of the ACLU’s chapter in Georgia, resigned from her post in late May, linking her decision to the organization’s strong support for the new bathroom accommodations.
+Maya Dillard Smith, the interim director of the ACLU's chapter in Georgia, raised similar concerns when she resigned from her post in late May, linking her decision to the organization's strong support for the new bathroom accommodations.

 If the federal government prevails in these lawsuits, Catholic universities like CUA will face mounting pressure to adopt the accommodations or obtain an exemption — and bear the brunt of partisan attacks in the public square.

 But John Garvey signaled that he would not yield to the latest skirmish in the culture wars.
 Not only is he committed to defending the religious freedom of a storied Catholic institution of higher education, he is even more concerned about protecting “the legitimate privacy concerns of our students.”